Tochukz/Docker/Docker-Docs/readme.md

 $ docker network create todo-app
 ```
 2. Start a MySQL container and attach it to the network.
-A few environment variables will be use to initialize the database will also be defined.
+A few environment variables used to initialize the database will also be defined.
 ```bash
 $ docker run -d \
     --network todo-app --network-alias mysql \